The Pyramids of Egypt

 of the times of old, men who mark fields as they pass with their own

 mighty names, have certainly been here.
-Alexander spurred his horse to its base, and Pythagoras, with naked foot, perhaps stood upon its summit.
+Alexander spurred his horse to its base, and Pythagoras, with naked foot, stood upon its summit."

 The Great Pyramid of Cheops (Left)